-Growth and innovation takes the right plans, resources and attitude to succeed.
-Here you’ll find a guide to what’s involved, and a self-assessment to test whether you and your business are ripe to expand.
+Whether you’re a sole trader, in a partnership or run a company, growth and innovation takes the right plans, resources and attitude to succeed.
+Here’s where you’ll find a guide to what’s involved, and a self-assessment to test if you and your business are ripe to expand.

 Whether you develop new products, move into new markets or create innovative business models, strategic growth can lead to substantial financial and personal rewards.